A Study of Modular UI Design: Icons

 />

-• path: The path element defines the outline of the graphic, forming the shape through a series of commands and parameters that describe points along the path.
-In this example, these commands and parameters collectively form the shape of a house.
+- path: The path element defines the outline of the graphic, describing points on the path through a series of commands and parameters to form the graphic.
+In this example, these commands and parameters together form the shape of a house.

-• fill: The fill attribute is used to set the internal color of the graphic.
-It can be a hexadecimal color code (e.g., #FF0000) or a common color name (e.g., black). none means no fill, while currentColor uses the value of the color attribute of the element or its parent.
+- fill: The fill attribute is used to set the internal color of the graphic.
+It can be a hexadecimal color code (for example, #FF0000), or a common color name (for example,

-• stroke: The stroke attribute is used to define the color of the graphic outline, used similarly to fill.
+black). none means there is no fill, while currentColor uses the value of the color attribute of the element or its parent element. - stroke: The stroke attribute is used to define the color of the graphic outline, and it is used in a way similar to fill.

 If an SVG contains multiple paths, there will be multiple path elements.
-Each path can have independent fill and stroke attributes, controlling its respective fill and stroke styles.
-If a part of the graphic does not require a stroke, its stroke attribute can be set to none.
+Each path can have independent fill and stroke attributes to control its own fill and stroke styles.
+If a certain part of the graphic does not need a stroke, its stroke attribute can be set to none.

-As shown in the figure above, we see an icon preview and the corresponding code.
-Upon close observation, you will notice that the icon's width, height, fill color, and stroke color are not specified in the code.
+As shown in the image above, what we see is a preview of an icon and its corresponding code.
+If you look closely, you will notice that the code does not specify the icon’s width, height, fill color, or stroke color.

-This practice aims to provide the simplest possible SVG icon code, containing only core information like the icon path.
-The purpose of this design is to allow frontend developers more flexibility in controlling the icon's color and size.
-For example, if the SVG icon code defaults to including a fill attribute, frontend developers might find they cannot change the color when applying these icons.
-To solve this, one method is to remove the fill attribute, or set fill to currentColor, and then define the color via CSS.
-Another method is to directly specify the required color in the fill attribute.
+This approach is intended to provide SVG icon code that is as concise as possible, containing only core information such as the icon paths.
+The purpose of this design is to allow frontend developers to control the color and size of icons more flexibly.
+For example, if the SVG icon code includes a fill attribute by default, frontend developers may find that they cannot change its color when applying these icons.
+To solve this problem, one approach is to remove the fill attribute or set fill to currentColor, and then define the color through CSS.
+Another approach is to specify the desired color directly in the fill attribute.

-It is not recommended to use hack methods like filter to adjust color, as this method can be complex and imprecise.
+It is not recommended to use hacky methods such as filters to adjust colors, because this approach can be both complex and imprecise.

-Similarly, SVG icons support compression; tools like SVGO can be used to clean redundant parts of the SVG code.
+Similarly, SVG icons support compression, and tools such as SVGO can be used to clean up redundant parts of the SVG code.

-For practical frontend implementation of SVG, refer to the examples below, which use Tailwindcss and Lucide Icons:
+For frontend practices when using SVGs, you can refer to the examples below, which use Tailwindcss and Lucide Icons:

-This code example demonstrates how to use simple classes to control the icon's size, color, and display effect in dark mode.
+This code example demonstrates how to use simple classes to control an icon’s size, color, and display effect in dark mode.
 The operation is very intuitive and convenient:

 <div className="Container">